osohq/oso/docs/content/any/reference/polar/polar-syntax/index.md

 ### Rule Types

-A rule type specifies the _shape_ of a rule — its arity and, optionally, the type of each of its arguments.
+A rule type specifies the _shape_ of a rule — its number of arguments and, optionally, the type of each argument.
 If a rule type exists for `has_permission()`, then all `has_permission()` rules must conform to the rule type.
 Rule types have the same syntax as rule heads and are preceded by the keyword `type`:

 ```polar